tylerw51/tyler-solon-williams/content/pages/teaching.md

       and more insight into the process of teaching and learning.

-      My career aspiration is to teach at a rigorous liberal arts college like Clarke, in seminars of 10-20 students who are curious and driven to learn.
+      My career aspiration is to teach at a rigorous liberal arts college, in small seminars of curious students who are driven to learn.
 Since my critical mind was forged in the intellectual furnace of Reed College, I have missed the liberal arts’ restless spirit of interdisciplinary inquiry and collaboration.
-In your program, I look forward to teaching strategic communication, media writing, communication law, and other courses as needed.
+I am fully able to teach existing departmental courses.
       I wish to offer to teach topics courses of my own design.
 “The Television Cartoon,” is based on my dissertation research.
-“Video Games and Platforms,” “Music, Genre and Culture,” and “A Cultural History of Broadcasting” are all subjects I am intimately familiar with from my recent teaching and/or research.
+“Video Games and Platforms,” “Music, Genre and Culture,” and “Media, Advertising, and Society" are all subjects I am intimately familiar with from my recent teaching and/or research.
 Prior professional experience in computer support and customer service also informs my teaching and prepares me for online instruction.
 I grew up outside of traditional faith traditions, but have come to find my spirituality in a variety of personal ways.
 I find meaning in building relationships with students, faculty, staff, and community members alike.
-I also look forward to opportunities to serve the department and university.
+I also look forward to opportunities to serve the department and college.

       Media, communication, and culture are complex.
 Understanding these social